wcong/learn-algorithm/doc/book/ctci/questions/array_string.md

 * we use a hash map to count how many times the character appears
 * we iterate the hash map and ensure xxxxx
 * we can check all possible string that are one-way edit distance
 * iterate the matrix and every time we see a xxx
+* go through all the sub array